-In terms of the level of amenity, the plot benefits from an enclosed rear garden that would provide a form of external amenity area and waste/recycling bin storage space for the potential future residents of the premises.
+In terms of the level of amenity, the plot benefits from an enclosed rear garden that would provide a form of external amenity area and waste/recycling bin storage areas to potential future residents of the premises.

 No details have been provided of any regular visitors to the property however, it would not be reasonable or enforceable in Planning terms to restrict, by use of a Planning condition, who could visit the property and when, as well as the number of visitors present on the site at any one time.
-Such a condition would go beyond the remit of the Planning system as it could potentially interfere with the operational functioning of the home, affecting how and when key visitors, such as social workers and health visitors, could attend the property.
+Such a condition would go beyond the remit of the Planning system as it could potentially interfere with the operational functioning of the home, affecting how and when key visitors, such as social workers and health visitors could attend the property.
 It would also be impossible to monitor.

-In terms of the likely impact on the residential amenities of the neighbouring properties, with particular reference to the immediate residents of Grove Road, it is considered the proposed use would not unreasonably compromise the level of amenity that is currently enjoyed and can be reasonably expected in such a locality.
-It is considered that the level of activity and other likely effects of the use would not significantly exceed what might be expected from its occupation as a family dwelling.
-Given the relatively small scale nature of the use, the level of movement to and from the property may not intensify to such an extent that it would be incompatible in this residential area
+In terms of the likely impact on the residential amenities of the neighbouring properties with particular reference to the immediate residents of Woodside Avenue, it is considered the proposed use, by virtue of the low number of residents, would not unreasonably compromise the level of amenity that is currently enjoyed and can be reasonably expected in such a locality.
+It is considered the level of activity and other likely effects of the use would not significantly exceed what might be expected from the occupation of the existing house by a normal family.
+Given the relatively small scale nature of the use, the level of movement to and from the property may not intensify the use to the extent that it would be incompatible in this a residential area

-Whilst the maximum number of children placed at the home is limited to two (and this can be controlled by a Planning condition), the precise operational requirements of the use are not fully known and will ultimately be controlled by the requirements of the Care Inspectorate of Wales.
+Whilst the maximum number of children placed at the home is limited to two (and this can be controlled by a Planning condition), the precise operational requirements of the use are not known and will ultimately be controlled by the requirements of the Care Inspectorate of Wales.
 These requirements could result in additional staff, visitors or vehicles movements over the estimates given by the applicant and different shift patterns at times of day which could be more disruptive for nearby residents.